achandlr/Music-Genre-Classifier/README.md

 <!-- ABOUT THE PROJECT -->
 ## Dataset Used

 We use the Free Music Archive (FMA), dataset containing 106,574 tracks with associated MP3 files, artist information, and genre.
 The dataset is over 100 Gigabytes, and therefore, we use FMA Small, a dataset of 8,000 tracks of 30s, 8 balanced genres (GTZAN-like) (7.2 GiB).
+The dataset has several issues.
+I dissagree with several of the genre labels used.

 ### Prerequisites

 For reproducibility, this project relies on the FMA dataset available at https://github.com/mdeff/fma.

+## Evaluation
+We evaluate the genre classification using both traditional error metrics including recall, precision, accuracy.
+One challenge with evaluating accuracy is that a song can be multiple genres.
+A song, for example, can be both acoustic and pop.
+For this reason, we also evaluate top-k accuracy, or the chance that the out of the top-k most likely predicted genres, one of them is the labled genre.

+# Info to Group:
+Look at this for how to do data augmentation. https://music-classification.github.io/tutorial/part3_supervised/tutorial.html

 <!-- CONTACT -->
 ## Contact